gasparian/mandelbrot_cpp/README.md

 ```
 ./mandelbrot 1000 10 0.5
 ```
-Zoom-in is available by double click.
+Zoom-in is available by double clicking inside the window.